ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

 - Data output is impleted via async iterator.
 Important: Make sure that in all error scenarios, all Promises that have gotten out and have not yet completed will return reject

+## Check

+- If the session endpoint was removed from discover-service, such a session should not be terminated but also not be returned to the session-pool - this required for graceful shutdown.
+And other sessions for this endpoint, if they are not used, should also be removed from the pool

+## Issues:

+- Test buffering in grpc-stream, if blocking completion on("data" ...), whether server will stop sending a new data to the client

+## Phase 2:

+- A context to the session should be passed through the session itself, not through intermediate user code